Disappearance of Ikran Tahlil Farah: Murder investigation

 Former NISA Director-General Abdullahi Ali Sanbalolshe who originally hired Ikran in 2017 suggested that she may have been targeted due to her possession of sensitive information, suggesting that she had information about the secret deployment of Somali army recruits to Eritrea who may have been sent to Ethiopia to fight in the Tigray War.
-The Council of Presidential Candidates have called for an independent enquiry into the case.
+The Council of Presidential Candidates in Somalia have called for an independent enquiry into the case.